gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Can apply temporary highlight styling

 ### Gotchas / Notes
-Ã°ÂÂÂ Ã¯Â¸Â Click event only provides `id`, not full location data Ã°ÂÂÂ Ã¯Â¸Â Always check if `event` and `event.id` exist
+ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Click event only provides `id`, not full location data ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Always check if `event` and `event.id` exist

 ---